home-assistant/home-assistant.io/source/_docs/automation/using_blueprints.markdown

 description: "How to create automations based off blueprints."
 ---

-Automation blueprints are pre-made automations that you can easily add to your Home Assistant instance.
-Each blueprint can be added as many times as you want.
+Automation blueprints are pre-made automations that you can add to your Home Assistant instance.
+Each blueprint can be used in an automation as many times as you want.

+To use an automation based on a blueprint, you only need to configure the automation.
+What needs to be configured differs on each blueprint.

 ## Finding new blueprints

-The Home Assistant Community forums have a specific tag for blueprints.
-This tag is used to collect all blueprints.
+The Home Assistant Community forum has a specific category to collect all blueprints.

-[Find blueprints in the Home Assistant forums.][blueprint-forums]
+[Find blueprints in the Home Assistant forum.][blueprint-forums]

 [blueprint-forums]: /get-blueprints

 ## Importing blueprints

-Home Assistant can import blueprints from:
+Home Assistant can import blueprints from the [Home Assistant forum][blueprint-forums], files from GitHub repos, and GitHub gists.

-- The Home Assistant forum
-- GitHub repos and GitHub gists

 To import a blueprint: